Dgandhi610/DhruviSoapSide/DhruviSoapSide/Readme.txt

 I started craeting the project on 24th morning 11am.
 I created the project, added git repo, completed 3 steps successfully,  but encountered a nuget manager package eoor.

 I couldn't install the package and faced errors.
 I then deleted the project and restarted the whole project.

+I started a new project on 24th night.
+Completed part -1 succefully run.

+11:00pm- Completed part 2(added controllers to the app)

+11:15pm started part 3 added View, made changes to the layout page.

+11:45pm started part 4... faced the same erroe again.
+Nuget manager installation.
+Tried installing other packages version 5.0.14
+ SUccessfully Installed.
+ phewwwwwww!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Finally solved.

+ took a break. /// And createda git repo.
+The main step I forgot due to solving a error and crating a new app.

+ Made git repo. and commited changes.